GillesArcas/numsed/README.md

 * global statement,
 * string constants only allowed as print arguments.

 The following limitations are checked during conversion:

 * functions must be defined as module level instructions,
 * functions have only positional arguments with no default values,
-* functions must return integer (with the exception of he predefined function divmod),
+* functions must return integer (with the exception of the predefined function divmod),

 Note also that there is no limitations (less memory) on recursion.